cse110-fa22-group9/Team9Repository/admin/team.md

-# Welocome to our team page!
+# Welcome to our team page!
 ## We are Team Nine (T9) !!!
 ![TeamBrand]()
 - Hi, welcome to team 9, Since there are nine people in our group and we are group number 9 for CSE 110.
 So our team called T9!